ssenmosip/mosip-temp-documentation/ID-Authentication.md

 To ensure that the request is coming from a registered TSP and has not been modified during transit, MOSIP must be validate the TSP and integrity of the message, before authenticating an Individual.

 ### Authentication API must be audited for reporting and fraud management checks
 To analyze and generate authentication patterns, all authentication requests should be audited.
-These reports can then be used to determine any frauds suring authentication process.
+These reports can then be used to determine any frauds during authentication process.

 ## Logical View
 ![ID Authentication Logical view](_images/arch_diagrams/MOSIP_IDA_Logical_View_v0.4.png)